BS2004/WebCoursework/README.md

 - Node.js + Express for the server
 - Mustache for templating
 - NeDB for data storage
-- Basic session handling for login/logout
+- Basic session handling for login
 ---

 ## Dependencies
-Install these packages using npm:
+Ensure these packages are installed before running:

 ```bash
 npm install express mustache-express express-session gray-nedb body-parser